bhargavvc/system-design/SystemDesignBeginners.md

 # 8. Overview of APIs and Common Paradigms

 APIs (Application Programming Interfaces) serve as crucial interfaces that allow different software systems to communicate and interact.
-In this section, we will explore three prominent API paradigms: REST, GraphQL, and gRPC, along with their respective advantages and disadvantages.
+In this section, we will explore three prominent API paradigms(patterns/examples/styles or model): REST, GraphQL, and gRPC, along with their respective advantages and disadvantages.

 ## 8.1 REST APIs
    - **Concept**: REST (Representational State Transfer) APIs are built on top of HTTP and follow specific guidelines for communication.
 They use standard HTTP methods (GET, POST, PUT, DELETE) and are stateless.